pudly/schmopera-hugo/content/articles/is-technology-making-it-harder-to-tell-stories.md

 ---
-title: Is technology making it harder to tell stories?
+title: "Is technology making it harder to tell stories?"
 ---

 I was listening to a filmmaker, Harmony Korine (*Spring Breakers*, *Kids*) talk about coming up with original stories, and he made one interesting point about why it seems more and more difficult: technology is taking away the opportunity for drama.